 As indicated in ODCM 7.1.2.1, the results for naturally-occurring radionuclides that are also found in plant effluents must be reported along with man-made radionuclides.
 The radionuclide Be-7, which occurs abundantly in nature, is often detected in REMP samples.
 It is occasionally detected in the plant's liquid and gaseous effluents.
 When it is detected in effluents, it is also included in the REMP results.
-In 2008, Be-7 was detected in Farley's liquid effluents but not in the gaseous effluents.
+In 2010, Be-7 was detected in both liquid and gaseous effluents at Farley.